CortoFUN/solana-token-trading-api/README.md

 - browser plus local relay when the API key must stay off the client;
 - wallet-side signing when the private key must never enter the routine server flow;
 - server-to-server automation for bots and operational tools;
+- agent-wallet automation for AI agents with separate spend and settings trust surfaces;
 - public stream consumption for real-time event monitoring.

 The goal is not to impress with complexity.
 The goal is to let a serious team get from evaluation to working integration with less wasted time.